tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the acceleration models and initial state defined, we can now define how to propagate the state, i.e. how the differential equations are solved.
 We will use a simple Runge-Kutta 4 integrator, with a fixed step size of 10 seconds.
-For the propagator, a Cowell propagator is used, which propagates the initial Cartesian state forward.
+For the propagator, a Cowell propagator is used, which uses Cartesian elements as the propagated states.
 Lastly, we define the termination conditions for the propagation, which in this case is a fixed end epoch.

 .. code-block:: python